magsol/magsol.github.io-source/content/articles/2022-08-03-fiddling-with-generative-art.md

 I see a lot of super awesome art being generated from very terse prompts, so I was trying to capture that a little bit here (as opposed to the downright locquacious landscape prompts above).

+Some of the earlier images I created had more to do with my family.
+This first one was created shortly after my wife left her previous job to pursue her longtime dream of being a full-time fiction writer (it was seriously one of the first things I ever learned about her all those years ago): I was inspired to see if the model could capture something about what that looked like, in my head at least.

+{% img /images/ai-art/writer.png %}<br />
+*Generated with the text: `a writer working at her computer surrounded by a world of her own creation`*

+And I really love this next one, as it evokes less of the specific act of writing and more of how it's about *creating*.

+{% img /images/ai-art/creator.png %}<br />
+*Generated with the text: `writer standing on the boundary between worlds, the world she lives in and the world she creates`*

+We've also been huge fans of Zelda for quite awhile (which [longtime readers already know](https://magsol.github.io/tag/zelda.html)), and not too long ago I commissioned a fan account to remake a family photo as if it were in the Zelda universe.

+{% img /images/ai-art/commission.png %}<br />
+*Quite the handsome family, doncha think?*

+So I played with that idea a bit, and while the results weren't great--I get the feeling the generator has a harder time dealing with *very specific real-world concepts*, as opposed to more general categories of things--I did get this pretty cute rendering of what is most definitely a Hyrulean family.

+{% img /images/ai-art/zelda.png %}<br />
+*Generated with the text: `zelda champions from breath of the wild, family, 1985, highres`*

 It's fun to tinker with.
 In all honesty I'll probably keep playing with it here and there as the mood strikes; if you want to follow along, [there's a public feed of all the pictures I generate here](https://www.midjourney.com/app/users/730084120558043179/) (note: it's "public" in that you have to create a free account to see it), since there's no way I'm going to shell out the $ required to make my images private.

 ### Legal Disclaimer